Yehia El-Fakharany: Main TV drama series

 Another major role was in "The Foreigner Abd el-Qader" (Al-Khawaga Abd al-Qader, الخواجة عبدالقادر), an Egyptian series produced in 2012 and premiered in Ramadan.
 It was written by the screenwriter Abdel Rahim Kamal who was inspired by the stories heard from his father during childhood, and directed by Shady el-Fakharany.

 The events of the series alternate between two periods of time, the first during World War II, which tells the story of Herbert Dobberfield, an alcoholic English man with suicidal tendencies who's awaiting death, until he travels to Sudan to work in a stone quarry and his view upon life changes dramatically.
 He gets acquainted with the mystic sheikh Abd el-Qader of whom he had had visions back in England, and slowly comes out of the state of depression while embracing Sufism.
 He then moves to Upper Egypt where he falls in love with a spiritual woman (played by the Syrian actress Sulafa Memar) and struggles to marry her despite her brother's refusal; the second period deals with the modern times in which the story of Herbert Dobberfield or "Al-Khawaga" Abd al-Qader is narrated after he has passed away by people who were his contemporaries and were deeply fond of him.

 Even though it tackles the religious life that is so highly valued in Egypt especially during the month of Ramadan, the series through its directing techniques and plot had a very particular approach compared to other Ramadan series given the mystical atmosphere throughout the main character's journey.
-This effect is reinforced by the soundtrack signed by the renowned Egyptian composer Omar Khairat while using the lyrics of the Persian mystic, poet and teacher of Sufism Al-Hallaj from his collection of poems "Diwan al-Hallaj".
+This effect is reinforced by the soundtrack signed by the Egyptian composer Omar Khairat while using the lyrics of the Persian mystic, poet and teacher of Sufism Al-Hallaj from his collection of poems "Diwan al-Hallaj".

 About the reasons for him shining in the month of Ramadan on the small screen, El-Fakharany said: "There is no doubt that I am lucky for my television work, as all my roles are substantial and untried and they add to my experience.
 I'm also lucky because my work takes the blessing of the holy month and succeeds".

 Screenwriter Abdel Rahim Kamal has announced his return to cooperation with actor Yehya el-Fakharany and director Shady el-Fakharany in the upcoming Ramadan season (2021) with the TV series "Naguib Zahi Zarkash" (نجيب زاهي زركش), a comedy that talks about the relationship between a father and his children.
-The series “Naguib Zahi Zarkash” represents the fifth cooperation between Kamal and El-Fakharany, and the fourth between him and Yahya and Shadi el-Fakharany after “Eagerness”, 2015 (Lahfa, لهفة), “The Foreigner Abd el-Qader” and "Devil", 2016 (Wanous, ونوس), while the series "Hammam, the Arab's Shaykh", 2010 (Shayẖ El-ʿArab Hammam, شيخ العرب همام) was directed by Hosni Saleh.
+The series "Naguib Zahi Zarkash" represents the fifth cooperation between Kamal and El-Fakharany, and the fourth between him and Yahya and Shadi el-Fakharany after "Eagerness", 2015 (Lahfa, لهفة), "The Foreigner Abd el-Qader" and "Devil", 2016 (Wanous, ونوس), while the series "Hammam, the Arab's Shaykh", 2010 (Shayẖ El-ʿArab Hammam, شيخ العرب همام) was directed by Hosni Saleh.